What are greenhouse gases?

 Why is the greenhouse gas effect important?

-Without a layer of greenhouse gases the earth would experience huge extremes of temperature and would be a hostile place to live.
+Without a layer of greenhouse gases the earth would experience huge extremes of temperature and would be a challenging place to live.
 We depend upon greenhouse gases for our survival.

 This steady rise in CO2 is worrying many people.